2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014-P Dime Value

-The 2014-P dime attracts collector interest primarily through examples with Full Bands designation.
-This feature indicates complete separation of the horizontal bands across the torch on the reverse, reflecting superior strike quality.
+The 2014-P dime attracts collector interest primarily through examples with Full Bands (FB) designation.
+This means the two horizontal bands crossing the torch on the reverse show complete, unbroken separation — a sign of a superior strike that only a small percentage of coins achieve.

 Auction records demonstrate clear value differences between Full Bands and standard strikes.
 An MS68FB specimen sold for $401 in August 2018, while an MS68 example without Full Bands brought $56 in March 2018.
-The contrast shows how strike sharpness influences collector value.
+The contrast shows how strike sharpness — not just condition — drives collector value.

 2014-P Dime Price/Grade Chart